mjvakili/medical_AI/README.md

-# Examples of applying AI to Medical imaging
+# Examples of applying deep lerarning to medical imaging diagnosis

 In this repository, we provide simple examples of how Convolutional Neural Networks can be used